Compare two types of ISAs

 If you’ve decided it’s time to invest your hard-earned savings and make your money work for you, then you may be interested in an Individual Savings Account (ISA).
-Each ISA has a different purpose – for example, a Lifetime ISA or Help to Buy ISA can be put towards buying your first house.
+Each ISA has a different purpose – for example, a Lifetime ISA can be put towards buying your first house.
 Other accounts are available simply to help you save, either for the future or to see returns on a short-term investment.
 For this purpose, you may be interested in a Cash ISA or a Stocks and Shares ISA.

 What is a Cash ISA?